HPC-Group/VAKServer/readme.md

 # if you are ready to provison your machine enter this cmd:
 ansible-playbook install.yml

+# the command will take some time to finish, so why not fetch a nice
+# hot beverage of choice? :)

 # for another environment like the staging server call the following command:
 # ansible-playbook install.yml -i env/staging --ask-become-pass
 # you will be prompted to enter a sudo password so, that ansible is able to provision the machine